Recycling your paper cups

 Below are further details of how to recycle your paper cups.

 Instore: A number of high street stores offer cup recycling.
 For instance, you can take your used paper cup to any Costa Coffee or McDonalds nationwide, any size of cup or any brand, for it to be recycled as well as a growing number of Starbucks, Pret A Manager and Caffe Nero stores.

 ACE UK Bring Banks: ACE UK owns and manages a network of 430 Bring Banks covering 112 local authorities across the UK.
 You can take your used paper cup to any of the Bring Banks and then they will be delivered to ACE UK's reprocessing facility for recycling.
 Bring Banks are usually situated next to bottle banks in in major retail parks.

 ACE UK has been collecting and reprocessing beverage/juice cartons for many years and now has been able to accept used paper cups into its network.

 To find out where your nearest ACE UK Bring Banks is, please use their interactive map and search for your postcode: www.ace-uk.co.uk/recycling/where-can-i-recycle

 Our paper cups can be recycled either via your general waste contractor or specialist paper cup recycling schemes.
 We are committed to increasing recycling rates to make it easier for consumers to recycle our products.

 We are proud to be a founding member of the Paper Cup Recovery and Recycling Group (PCRRG), a fully funding signatory of the ACE UK agreement and a member of the Simply Cups recycling scheme.

 Here are details of some of the current cup recycling initiatives and waste contractors and more and more are being developed and implemented.
-In the first instance please contact your exisitng waste contractor.
-Please note regional coverage, minimum collection quantities, eligibilty and terms and conditions may apply.
+In the first instance please contact your existing waste contractor.
+Please note regional coverage, minimum collection quantities, eligibility and terms and conditions may apply.

 Waste management support scheme